 A Romantic Trip to Paris for Two

-There are plenty of romantic things to do in Paris, so you will only need to pick the right combination for you.
-Start your honeymoon in Paris or surprise your loved one with an unforgettable couples trip to Paris with this romance-packed weekend itinerary!
+There are plenty of romantic things to do in Paris, so you only need to pick the right combination for you.
+Start your honeymoon in Paris, a Paris anniversary trip, or surprise your loved one with an unforgettable couples trip to Paris with this romance-packed weekend itinerary!

 Romantic Getaway to Paris: Where to Stay?

 For your romantic trip to Paris for two, you probably don’t want to sleep in any hotel.
-Here’s a selection of romantic hotels in Paris to finish your days in style.
+In addition to the hotels listed below, here’s a selection of romantic hotels in Paris to finish your days in style.
 Remember that the right hotel in Paris can be as memorable as the city itself!

 HOTELS WITH EIFFEL TOWER VIEW